dataApps/chlorine-finder/README.md

 ###To use Chlorine-finder

-- add a dependency to Chlorine-finder library.
+- Add a dependency to Chlorine-finder library.

 Maven dependency Definition:
 ```